-NOW.
-THEREFORE, in consideration of the mutual covenants and agreements herein set forth, it is agreed between the parties hereto as follows:
+NOW, THEREFORE, in consideration of the mutual covenants and agreements herein set forth, it is agreed between the parties hereto as follows:

 1. An official interchange point between BOCT, CSXT and WCL

 will be Chicago, IL, more particularly described on CSXT

 Engineering Department Drawing No dated

 , attached hereto and made a part hereof

-as "Exhibit A."
+es "Exhibit A."

-- (a) WCL agrees to deliver cars in its account for interchange with BOCT and CSXT as follows: - points shall be delivered in interchange direct to for the juspees by BOCT's Barr Yard operating officer in charge.
-Standard BOCT intermediate switch charges shall apply on eli such cars, provides however, that said charges may be waived to the provides however, singuild blocking schedules of BOCT as may be released or revised from time to time;
+(a) WCL agrees to deliver cars in its account for interchange with BOCT and CSXT as follows:

+points shall be delivered in interchange direct to BOCT on Bair Yard tracks designated from time to time for the juspose by BOCT's Barr Yard operating officer in charge.
+Standard BOCT intermediate switch charges shall apply on old such cars, provided however, that said charges bay he waived to the just the said charges bay he waived to the just the blocking schedules of BOCT as may be released or revised from time to time;